onelineoff/TreeDemo/README.md

 # Purpose

 This is demo code for building and reporting on a tree structure.
-It's implemented using Java and Spring, and will expose a REST interface.
-It can run as a standalone application, or inside Docker or some other container infrastructure.
+The main technologies used are Java, Spring and Spring Boot, and the Neo4j graph database.